 - Select the browser you want to import bookmarks and other settings from;

 - Click Start Import.

-Alternatively, to open the import dialog, go to the Vivaldi menu > File > Import Bookmarks and Settings.
+Alternatively, to open the import dialog, go to the Vivaldi menu > File > Import from Applications or Files.

 To export bookmarks from Vivaldi, click on the Vivaldi menu > File > Export Bookmarks.
 Bookmarks will be saved as an HTML file.